rfo909/RForth/Doc.md

 # Defining words

-As in regular Forth, functions are defined with ":" colon and ";" semicolon.
+As in regular Forth, functions (or "words") are defined with ":" colon and ";" semicolon.

 Ex.